chrisjd20/img_rec_tf_ml_demo/README.md

 sudo python3 -m pip install --upgrade tensorflow==1.15
 ```

-This will create two files we will use at:

-1. `/tmp/retrain_tmp/output_graph.pb`     - Trained Machine Learning Model
-2. `/tmp/retrain_tmp/output_labels.txt`   - Labels for Images

 ### Training a TensowFlow ML Model Based on Images in `./training_images/` Folder ( tested on PNG files only ):

 ```
 python3 retrain.py --image_dir ./training_images/
 ```
 <sub><sup>`retrain.py` is a slightly modified version of https://raw.githubusercontent.com/tensorflow/hub/master/examples/image_retraining/retrain.py</sup></sub>

+This will create two files we will be using at:

+1. `/tmp/retrain_tmp/output_graph.pb`     - Trained Machine Learning Model
+2. `/tmp/retrain_tmp/output_labels.txt`   - Labels for Images

 ### Predicting Images in the `unknown_images` folder based on our trained Model:
 ```